 One of our favorite stories is from Alyssa R. who was volunteering in the Dominican Republic.
 She gave a Polaroid to a boy who hadn’t ever seen a picture of himself, let alone a printed picture of him to keep!
 Awwwww, think about how your pretty little pictures can change lives.

-Or, the one about Macie N who snapped a picture of two friends in the DR and had parent after parent ask if she could take pictures of their kids — these mommas had never had a physical picture of their kids.
+Or, the one about Macie N. who snapped a picture of two friends in the DR and had parent after parent ask if she could take pictures of their kids — these mommas had never had a physical picture of their kids and all the volunteers with Polaroids helped these parents get pictures of their kids.

 Awwwww, think about how your pretty little pictures can change lives.